lakejs/lake-docs/reference/box.md

 ### getHTML()

-Returns the HTML string contained within the box.
+Returns the HTML content inside the box.

 * Parameters: